T-parrish/100daysofcode/r1-log.md

 ### R1D12
 Progress is slow without stable / reliable internet, but I'm pleased with myself for waking up extra early and making sure that I can set aside between 1-2 hours for coding each morning before heading out on adventures.

+### R1D13
+🐙 After a couple days exploring Cinque Terre without access to internet, I'm reminded how much I take simple resources like Google and Stack Overflow for granted.
+Problems that would usually take 10-15 minutes suddenly take 30-45... if I'm really on it 😂 #100daysofcode